ONLYOFFICE/onlyoffice-redmine/README.md

 </details>

-On the "Create In ONLYOFFICE" page, the user can create the attachment using templates that consider the user's language preference.
+On the "Create In ONLYOFFICE" page, users can create the attachment using templates that consider the user's language preference.
 Take a look at [supported formats](#supported-formats).
 The visibility of this page depends on the user's permissions for the module.

 ### Convert In ONLYOFFICE